 Andi has been on a plane before and I feel that I can pull it together at the airport with her in tow.
 We have backpacked days with her on my back, so that would be not much different if we were in Costa Rica.
 We only packed what we needed in 2 backpacks.
 Backpacking with an infant it will be no different, besides a mosquito net covering her backpack cockpit.
 I learned over the year that unexpected events can be much more detrimental as a parent.
 There is no compromise when it comes to safety on all levels.
 Bad habits or lack of attention to detail can risk my physical body, money, or shelter.
 When I was free and single with no kid I would risk much more.
 This trip will be challenging in new ways, but I am confident in what I learned over the year.
 This will be just the beginning of the lifelong exposure to the world for Andi.
 As her mom I am more cautious and open to learning as we grow.

 Our plan for 2018 includes a family farm along a national forest where we can hike and enjoy yoga over the forest canopy.
 We will be staying for a week in a bungalow as we learn how a farm community functions.
 We will then bus down to the coast for early arrival into the festival.
 The medical team has a great community camping spot where we will pitch our tent for 5 days.
-After the festival, we will get a bus down to a river where we will pay a ferry to get to a secluded beach town called Drake Bay.
-Drake Bay is a great staging area for more adventure into another national forest.
-My plan is to day hike through the tropical forest and along the Oso Peninsula for private beaches and to find a small resort called Jaguars Jungle.
-We will enjoy the secluded forest and beach until we hike back out a few days later.
-Our trip will then be coming to an end as we get off the Oso Peninsula back to San Jose where we will rest before our trip home.
+After the festival, we will get a rental car and head to the cloud forest in La Fortuna.
+We will visit the family who have the small comfy hostel.
+We will tour hot springs and hike waterfalls.
+Volcano Arenal will be the backdrop.
+We will then bus back to San Jose where we will rest before our trip home.
 There seems to be just the right amount of leisure and adventure for us.
 We like the physical activity so Jason (after a broken leg) and I will train beforehand to get ready.

-We just bought our nonstop tickets, shopping for travel insurance and working on the details including a passport for Andi.
+We just bought our nonstop tickets, shopping for travel insurance and have a passport for Andi.
 This will be the next big trip for a while.
-We are planning on taking a break on international travel to save up for an adventure van.
-We are seriously talking about driving to Chile for the eclipse in Dec 2020.
+We are planning on taking a break on international travel to save up for some more space.
+We are seriously talking about being in Chile for the eclipse in Dec 2020.
 We got much to do before then, but its a great motivation to discover the world with my Andromeda.